Getting to Know the Pastor

 Papers or articles written by him in the areas of theology, liturgics, church history, and genealogy have appeared in several publications, including The Bride of Christ, Concordia Historical Institute Quarterly, Logia: A Journal of Lutheran Theology (of which he is a contributing editor), Lutheran Quarterly, Lutheran Sentinel, Lutheran Synod Quarterly, The New England Historical and Genealogical Register, The Genealogist, The Palatine Immigrant, Slovo (a bilingual Slovak-English publication), and Styah (a Ukrainian publication).
 He was a 1996 recipient of the Concordia Historical Institute Award of Commendation, for his essay Confessing the Faith in the Language of America: The Historical Context and Enduring Significance of the Henkel Translation of the Book of Concord (Logia IV:3, pp. 39-48), which CHI described as an important and perceptive article about the still-relevant contributions of the Henkel family to confessional Lutheranism in America.
 More recently, he authored three chapters in the book Here We Stand: A Confessional Christian Study of Worldviews, issued in 2010 by Northwestern Publishing House.
 And his full-length book, Spiritual Fathers: A Treatise on the Lutheran Doctrine of the Ministry, with Special Reference to Luther’s Large Catechism, was published in 2013.

-His wide-ranging interests are also reflected in his past and present organizational memberships: the General Society of Mayflower Descendants, the Governor William Bradford Compact (comprised of descendants of William Bradford), the Sons of Union Veterans of the Civil War, the Palatine Society of the Evangelical Lutheran Church, Palatines to America (a genealogical society), the Arizona Council of Professional Genealogists, and the Scottsdale Civil War Round Table.
+His wide-ranging interests are also reflected in his past and present organizational memberships: the General Society of Mayflower Descendants and its affiliate, the Society of Mayflower Descendants in the State of Arizona (in which he currently serves as society Elder), the Governor William Bradford Compact (comprised of descendants of William Bradford), the Sons of Union Veterans of the Civil War, the Palatine Society of the Evangelical Lutheran Church, Palatines to America (a genealogical society), the Arizona Council of Professional Genealogists, and the Scottsdale Civil War Round Table.
 He served as a member of the SCWRT Board of Directors for eight years.
 In other times and places he served as a member of the Board of Directors and as President of the Abortion Alternatives Agency of Southeast Missouri; as the Pastoral Adviser of the Trail of Tears SEMO Chapter of Lutherans for Life; and as a member of the Board of Directors of the Cape Cod Chapter of Massachusetts Citizens for Life.